JamyJones/Pastebin2/paste.md

 ```

 ### Explanation:
-- The code creates a Bootstrap tabbed interface with two tabs: "Login" and "Sign Up".
+- The code creates a tabbed interface using Bootstrap's nav-tabs component.
-- Each tab contains a form for user authentication.
+- The `tab-content` div contains two `tab-pane` divs, one for the login form and one for the signup form.
-- The login form is displayed by default, while the signup form is hidden until the corresponding tab is clicked.
+- The login form is set as the active tab by default.
-- Bootstrap's JavaScript and jQuery are included to enable the tab functionality.
+- Bootstrap's JavaScript and jQuery are included at the bottom of the document to enable tab functionality.

-Make sure to test this code in a local or online HTML environment where Bootstrap is supported.
+Make sure to test the code in a browser to see the tabs in action!